Estonia–Russia relations: Great Northern War

-Sweden's defeat in the Great Northern War in 1721 resulted the Treaty of Nystad, the Russian Empire gained Sweden's Baltic territories Estonia (nowadays northern Estonia) and Livonia, (nowadays southern Estonia and northern Latvia).
+Sweden's defeat in the Great Northern War in 1721 resulted in the Treaty of Nystad, in which the Russian Empire gained Sweden's Baltic territories, Estonia (nowadays northern Estonia) and Livonia (nowadays southern Estonia and northern Latvia).
 The legal system, Lutheran church, local and town governments, and education remained mostly German until the late 19th century and partially until 1918.

 By 1819, the Baltic provinces were the first in the Russian Empire in which serfdom was abolished, allowing the farmers to own their own land.
 These moves created the economic foundation for the coming to life of the local national identity and culture as Estonia was caught in a current of national awakening that began sweeping through Europe in the mid-19th century.

 Estonian Declaration of Independence

-During World War I, between the retreating Russian and advancing German troops on 24 February 1918 the Salvation Committee of the Estonian National Council Maapäev issued the Estonian Declaration of Independence.
+During World War I, between the retreating Soviet Russian and advancing German troops on 24 February 1918 the Salvation Committee of the Estonian National Council Maapäev issued the Estonian Declaration of Independence.

-Estonia and Russian SFSR
+Estonia and Soviet Russia

-Estonian War of Independence

-The Estonian War of Independence (1918–1920), which took place during the Russian Civil War, was the Republic of Estonia's struggle for sovereignty in the aftermath of World War I and the Russian Revolution of 1917.
-The war ended in 1920 with Estonia's victory over Russia.

-Treaty of Tartu

-The Treaty of Tartu was a peace treaty between Estonia and Russian SFSR signed on 2 February 1920 ending the Estonian War of Independence.
-According to this treaty, Russia (Russian Soviet Federative Socialist Republic) recognized Estonia's sovereignty and renounced any and all territorial claims on Estonia.
+The Estonian War of Independence (1918–1920) was Estonia's struggle for sovereignty in the aftermath of World War I and the 1917 Russian Revolution.
+The war ended in 1920 with Estonia's victory over Soviet Russia (Russian SFSR).
+The Treaty of Tartu was a peace treaty between Estonia and Russian SFSR signed on 2 February 1920 that ended the Estonian War of Independence.
+According to the treaty, Soviet Russia recognized Estonia's sovereignty and renounced any and all territorial claims on Estonia.